 See whales and sea lions while kayaking in Patagonia seas.

 Sea lions and Southern Right Whales swim up close to your kayak.
-At night, we camp under star-filled skies, listening to the calls of these magnificent beasts.
+At night, we wild camp under star-filled skies, listening to the calls of these magnificent beasts.
 Experience of wilderness camping and sea kayak preferred.

 More on Peninsula Valdes kayaking tour

 With its strange shape jutting out in to the ocean, Valdes is the most noteworthy geographical feature of the Patagonian coast.

 Days are spent in the kayaks, bird and wildlife watching, visiting archaeological sites along the coast or enjoying spectacular sunsets.

 We enjoy coastal hikes as well as spotting marine and land birds, including penguins.